Putin raises tension on Ukraine, suspends START nuclear pact

 People are also reading…

-The speech reiterated a litany of grievances he has frequently offered as justification for the widely condemned military campaign while vowing no military letup in a conflict that has reawakened Cold War fears.
+The speech reiterated a litany of grievances he has frequently offered as justification for the widely condemned military campaign, while vowing no military letup.

-On top of that, Putin sharply upped the ante by declaring Moscow would suspend its participation in the New START Treaty.
-The pact, signed in 2010 by the U.S. and Russia, caps the number of long-range nuclear warheads the two sides can deploy and limits the use of missiles that can carry atomic weapons.

-Putin also said Russia should stand ready to resume nuclear weapons tests if the U.S. does so, a move that would end a global ban on such tests in place since the Cold War era.
+Along with limits on the number of nuclear weapons, the 2010 New START envisages broad inspections of nuclear sites.
+Putin said Russia should stand ready to resume nuclear weapons tests if the U.S. does so, a move that would end a global ban on such tests in place since the Cold War era.

+U.N.
+Secretary-General Antonio Guterres responded by calling for Russia and the United States to return to dialogue immediately because “a world without nuclear arms control is a far more dangerous and unstable one.”

-U.S. Secretary of State Antony Blinken described Moscow’s decision as “really unfortunate and very irresponsible."
+U.S. Secretary of State Antony Blinken described Moscow’s decision to suspend participation in the treaty as “really unfortunate and very irresponsible."

 “We’ll be watching carefully to see what Russia actually does,” he said while visiting Greece.

 China and Russia have aligned their foreign policies to oppose Washington.
-Beijing has refused to condemn Russia’s invasion or atrocities against civilians in Ukraine while strongly criticizing Western economic sanctions on Moscow.
-At the end of last year, Russia and China held joint naval drills in the East China Sea.
+Beijing has refused to condemn Russia’s invasion or atrocities against civilians in Ukraine, while strongly criticizing Western economic sanctions on Moscow.
+Late last year, Russia and China held joint naval drills.

-The deputy head of Ukraine’s intelligence service, Vadym Skibitskyi, told The Associated Press that his agency hasn’t so far seen any signs that China is providing weapons to Moscow.
+The deputy head of Ukraine’s intelligence service, Vadym Skibitskyi, told The Associated Press his agency hasn’t seen any signs so far that China is providing weapons to Moscow.

 Russia invaded Ukraine on Feb.
 24, 2022, and made a dash toward Kyiv, apparently expecting to overrun the capital quickly.
 But stiff resistance from Ukrainian forces — supported by Western weapons — turned back Moscow's troops.
 While Ukraine has reclaimed many areas initially seized by Russia, the sides have become bogged down elsewhere.

-The war has revived the divide between Russia and the West, reinvigorated the NATO alliance, and created the biggest threat to Putin's rule of more than two-decades.
-U.S. President Joe Biden, fresh off a surprise visit to Kyiv, was in Poland on Tuesday to solidify that Western unity.
+The war has revived the divide between Russia and the West, reinvigorated the NATO alliance, and created the biggest threat to Putin's rule of more than two decades.

-While Russia's Constitution mandates that the president deliver the speech annually, Putin never gave one in 2022, as his troops rolled into Ukraine and suffered repeated setbacks.
-Much of it covered old ground, as Putin offered his own version of recent history, discounting Ukraine's arguments that it needed Western help to thwart a Russian military takeover.

-“Western elites aren’t trying to conceal their goals, to inflict a ‘strategic defeat’ to Russia,” Putin said in the speech broadcast on all state TV channels.
-“They intend to transform the local conflict into a global confrontation.”

 Italian Premier Giorgia Meloni, who was in Ukraine on Tuesday, said she wished Putin had taken a different approach.